UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 ```
 /usr/local/bin/recall_medici FILEPATH
 ```
-Replace FILEPATH with the name of the file(s) you wish to retrieve.
-Wildcards are also supported so you can retrieve the files in a folder.
+Replace FILEPATH with the name of the file(s) you wish to retrieve. </br>
+Wildcards `*` are also supported so you can retrieve the files in a folder.
+The recall_medici utility will create a thread pool and retrieve multiple files concurrently.

 The `recall_medici` command is also available on data.qriscloud.org.au if you don't have access to Bunya.